christancho/ai-sales-assistant-chatbot/README.md

 ## License

-This project is proprietary software for Boralio.
+This project is open source and available under the MIT License.

 ## Support